Murtu1609/TerraformAzureHub/README.md

 1) The sgrules.csv file

-you need to fill any one from sourceaddress, sourceaddresses and sourceasg, and put na in the other two
+you need to fill any one from sourceaddress, sourceaddresses and sourceasg columns, and put na in the other two

-you need to fill any one from destaddress, destaddresses and destasg, and put na in the other two
+you need to fill any one from destaddress, destaddresses and destasg columns and put na in the other two

-use sourceadresses and destadresses when you need to define multiple ipaddresses, and seperate each using a ;
+use sourceadresses and destadresses columns when you need to define multiple ipaddresses, and seperate each using a ;

 provide an nsg name that you have mentioned in the variables (exampe usage below)

-2) windowsvms.csv and linuxvms.csv files
+2) The windowsvms.csv and linuxvms.csv files

-the avsets you mention will be created and assigned to the VMs, you can assign the same avset to multiple vms.
+The avsets you mention in the avset column will be created and assigned to the VMs, you can assign the same avset to multiple vms.

-you need to use the asgs and subnet names you mention in the variables (example usage below).
+you need to use the asgs and subnet names you mention in the variables (example usage below), for the asg,asg2,asg3 and subnet columns.

 each VM can have upto 3 asgs, use na in the asg columns where you do not want an asg assigned

-use na for ip if ipalloc is dynamic
+use na for the ip column if ipalloc column is dynamic

-3) the fwnwrules.csv file
+3) The fwnwrules.csv file

-you can have multipe rules in a collection by repeating the same collection name,
+You can have multipe rules in a collection by repeating the same collection name,

 all rulenames should be unique